-Why do we like it?
-Hearts & Crafts offers a wide range of natural soy candle wax and candle-making supplies for DIY crafters.
-The high-quality, plant-based products are free of harsh chemicals and additives, making them safer for you and the environment.
+Why are we fans?
+Hearts & Crafts provides an extensive range of natural soy candle wax and supplies for the DIY crafting community.
+The eco-friendly, superior products eliminate the need for harsh chemicals and additives, making them safer for you and the planet.

-After a careful review of the different types of wax available for soy candles, this is our top pick!
-The Hearts & Crafts Soy Candle Kit is the perfect way to get started making your own soy wax candles.
-This all-natural candle-making kit contains everything you need for crafting beautiful, long-lasting candles that burn cleaner and smell better than conventional candle waxes.
-The kit includes a full 5 pounds of natural soy wax, wicks, 2 centering devices, and instructions for creating your first batch of soy candles.
+When it comes to best wax for soy candles, our top choice is the Hearts & Crafts Soy Candle Kit.
+This all-inclusive, natural candle-making kit holds everything you need to create beautiful, enduring candles that burn cleaner and exude a superior scent compared to traditional candle waxes.
+The kit incorporates a full 5 pounds of natural soy wax, wicks, centering devices, and comprehensive instructions for creating your first batch of soy candles.

-Are you Looking for a high-quality, versatile soy wax blend?
-Then Look no further than this Natural Soy Wax, 10 lb.
-Bag, White.
-This container blend has a 121-125 melt point and is blended with 2% of Universal Soy Wax Additive, making it perfect for use in all types of containers.
-It can hold up to 15% Fragrance and has an incredible hot throw, making it the perfect choice for creating beautiful candles.
+Looking for a versatile and superior quality soy wax blend that won’t break the bank?
+The Natural Soy Wax, 10 lb.
+Bag, White, is your perfect solution.
+This container blend offers a 121-125 melt point and is mixed with 2% Universal Soy Wax Additive, making it ideal for use in all types of containers.
+With its capacity to hold up to 15% Fragrance and a fantastic hot throw, it becomes a perfect choice for creating gorgeous candles.

 Best on a budget

 If you’re on a budget but still want to delve into the craft of candle making, CandleScience is a boon.
 Being the top homemade candle-making supplier in the US, CandleScience pairs with other supplies like soy wax, molds, melts, base, and fragrances to create a diverse range of candles.